Percussion In Massage With A Massage Gun | How Percussive Therapy Works

 Fast, effective, and painless

-Percussion in massage is well-worth considering as part of an effective workout recovery plan.
-They can deliver fast relief, and you can use them at home, or wherever you are.
-Massage guns offer a pain-free alternative for those who find the intensity of trigger point therapy (e.g. foam rollers and trigger point balls) to be too much.
+Percussion in massage is well worth considering as part of an effective workout recovery plan.
+Massage guns can deliver fast relief, and you can use them at home or wherever you are.
+Massage guns offer a pain-free alternative for those who find the intensity of trigger point therapy (e.g., foam rollers and trigger point balls) to be too much.

 A cheap recovery option